globalseismology/avni/docs/overview/contributing.rst

 If you want to *fix* bugs, *add* new features, or *improve* our docstrings/tutorials/website, those kinds of contributions are made through `our GitHub repository <AVNI GitHub_>`_.
-The rest of this page explains how to set up your workflow to make contributing via GitHub as easy as possible.
+The rest of this page explains how to set up your workflow to make contributing via GitHub seamless.

 .. dropdown:: Want an example to work through?